 - Sullivan, E.M.*, & Glidden, L.M.
 (2014).
 Changing attitudes toward disabilities through Unified Sports.
 Intellectual and Developmental Disabilities, 52, 367-378.

 Students and faculty regularly present at regional, national, and international professional conferences.
 Recent conferences attended include the Society for Neuroscience, Eastern Psychological Association, American Psychological Association, and Society for Research in Child Development.
 Some of these students have been supported by competitive travel awards sponsored by the Faculty for Undergraduate Neuroscience, the Council on Undergraduate Research, the College or the Foundation.

 Representative recent conference presentations:

-- Williams, E. N., & *Moore, L. (2017, August).
-Counseling clients with chronic autoimmune diseases: A qualitative study.
-Poster presented at the annual meeting of the American Psychological Association, Washington, D.C.
+- Williams, E. N., & *Shimoda, A (2018, August).
+Problematic Empathy in Counseling and Psychotherapy.
+Poster presented at the annual meeting of the American Psychological Association, San Francisco, CA.